atsign-foundation/at_protocol/usage-examples/how-to-exchange-encrypted-data.md

   - Send `pkam:<signature>`
   - Expect response `data:success` (or `error:<errorMessage>` if the signature could not be verified by the atServer using the corresponding PKAM public key)
 #### 3a.
-Fetch existing shared symmetric key if it has already been created
+Fetch existing shared symmetric key if it has already been created,
 - Send `llookup:shared_key.bob@alice` // This is a copy of the symmetric key which is encrypted with `@alice`'s public encryption key
 - If response like `data:<base64EncodedEncryptedSharedKey>`